pedrollamas/Star_wars_pygame/README.md

 python star_wars.py
 ```
 Once the command is executed, the game will open in a new window, and you can start playing.

+## Controls
+#### For the Stormtrooper:

+Move Up: W
+Move Down: S
+Move Left: A
+Move Right: D
+Shoot: Caps lock key (Press to shoot)

+#### For Han Solo:
+Move Up: Up Arrow
+Move Down: Down Arrow
+Move Left: Left Arrow
+Move Right: Right Arrow
+Shoot: Spacebar (Press to shoot)

+To close the game, simply click the ❌ button in the window.
+If you want to play again, wait for 4 seconds and the game will automatically restart 🔁

+🌟Enjoy the game and may the Force be with you!🌟